Tangier, Virginia: History

+Tangier Island was likely used as a hunting and fishing ground by Native Americans prior to European arrival.
+A number of Native American artifacts and a large oyster midden have been found on the island, but the island was not inhabited when it was visited in 1608 by John Smith.
+Smith called the region the "Russel Isles", but it is unclear whether this name was applied originally to Tangier, the nearby Watts Island, or both.

+In 1670, Ambrose White, a tavern owner from Accomac, Virginia, received a patent for the island.
+The next year, it was transferred to Charles Scarburgh and John West, two prominent estate owners from Accomack County who used the island to graze livestock.

 Today many of the inhabitants have the surname Crockett, which was the name of the first permanent Anglo-American settler in the late 18th century, John Crockett.
 Other common surnames on the island include Pruitt, Thomas, Marshall, Charnock, Dise, Shores, and Parks.
 By 1900 there were 1,064 inhabitants.

 The British used the island as a staging area in 1813 and 1814 under Rear Admiral George Cockburn during the War of 1812, constructing Fort Albion when there were as many as 1,200 British troops recorded as being present on the island at one time.
 Many black slaves escaped to the British on Tangier and were given their freedom.
 Some joined the Corps of Colonial Marines.
-When a dozen British sailors were captured, their account of hardships encountered with shortages of food and water on the island, and the construction of Fort Albion, were reported in a local newspaper.
+When a dozen British sailors were captured, their account both of the hardships encountered there, with shortages of food and water on the island, and of the construction of Fort Albion were reported in a local newspaper.